gertanoh/stream-processing/Readme.md

-# Working with Count min Sketch ?
+# Count Min Sketch

-What problem does it try to solve ?
+## Problem Statement
-How do you count the cardinality of a stream with bilions of events ?
+Counting the cardinality of a stream with billions of events poses a challenge in terms of memory usage and processing speed.
+Traditional solutions like hash maps become impractical at large scales due to their space requirements.
-A classic computer science problem that can be solve using a hash map.
-However, that solution has impratical space requirements at large scale.
-Probabilistic data structures sacrifie some accuracy, but produce fast approximate and use less space.
-There are some mathematical formula to determine the memory usage  with respect to the acceptable error rate.
-Let's build some of these algorithms for stream data processing

-##  count min sketch
+## Solution Overview
+The Count Min Sketch offers a probabilistic data structure solution.
+It sacrifices some accuracy for fast approximation and reduced space usage.
+By employing mathematical formulas to determine memory usage based on acceptable error rates, it efficiently processes stream data.

+## Key Features
-count min sketch supports two operations : add(x) and count(x).
+Operations: Supports two primary operations: add(x) and count(x).
-The count min sketch has two parameters: the number of buckets b and the number of hash functions l. l being really less than n, this compression leads to erros. l is used to implement independent trials, which reduce the errors.
-There are mathematical formulas for it.
-The magic is also that these factors are independent of the size of the dataset, which let's not forget is in the billions.
+Parameters: Defined by the number of buckets (b) and the number of hash functions (l).
+The compression achieved by having l significantly less than n (the size of the dataset) introduces errors, mitigated by implementing independent trials.
+These parameters remain independent of dataset size, crucial for processing large datasets.

+## Additional Functionality
-## Top K
+### Top K
-Combining count min sketches and a priority queue will result in top K feature.
-There is a better algorithm called [Heavy Hitter](https://www.usenix.org/system/files/conference/atc18/atc18-gong.pdf).
-Here is a go [package](https://github.com/segmentio/topk/tree/main) that implements it.
+Combining Count Min Sketches with a priority queue enables the extraction of top K features.
+For more robust functionality, consider the Heavy Hitter algorithm, which offers improved performance.

-## references
+## Resources
 1. [Heavy Hitter](https://www.usenix.org/system/files/conference/atc18/atc18-gong.pdf)
 2. [topk](https://github.com/segmentio/topk/blob/main/topk.go)